 The crowd of Blanks that is no longer being supported by the Network also looks like a horde of zombies.

 Rafe Spall, who played the snotty teen who insults Shaun at the electronics store and one of the Andys in Hot Fuzz, appears here as the man Oliver is showing a house to.
-He is joined by Alice Lowe who played Tina in the same movie.
+He is joined by Alice Lowe who played Tina in Hot Fuzz.
 The actress who played Mary the zombie in Shaun is sitting next to Gary at the support group meeting.